 Retailers seek rent-free ‘Covid clauses’ from landlords

-Seen & Heard: Playing the planning system; Aer Lingus plans UK-US flights; and Hong Kong deal for Sligo group
+Seen & Heard: Playing the planning system; and Aer Lingus plans UK-US flights

-Aer Lingus is talking to British government officials about operating direct flights from England to the United States.
+Aer Lingus is talking to UK government officials about operating direct flights from England to the United States.
 Photograph: Tom Honan

 Retailers are seeking “Covid clauses” in new contracts or extensions being agreed with landlords, the Sunday Independent reports.
 William Fry property partner Brian O’Callaghan says the clauses would ensure that retailers do not have to pay rent in the event of future lockdowns.
 He said some landlords are currently down nine months rent because of the pandemic.